-The work done to date at the Eastside area of the project has provided reliable data on which to base resource estimates and future exploration.
-Mr. Ristorcelli worked with and reviewed the project data, including the Eastside drill-hole database and geologic interpretations, and visited the project site twice.
-Mr. Ristorcelli and Mr. Unger believe that the data provided by Columbus and Allegiant, as well as the geological interpretations Allegiant has derived from the data, are accurate and reasonably represent the geology at the Eastside project.
+The work to date at the Eastside area has provided reliable data on which to base resource estimates and plan future exploration.
+Mr. Ristorcelli worked with and reviewed the project data, including the Eastside drill-hole database and geologic interpretations, and visited the project site three times.
+Mr. Ristorcelli believes that the data provided by Allegiant and its predecessors, as well as the geological interpretations Allegiant has derived from the data, are accurate and reasonably represent the geology at the Eastside area.

 The mineralization at Eastside is best interpreted in the context of the volcanic-hosted, low-sulfidation type of epithermal model.
 Various vein textures, mineralization and alteration features at Eastside are typical of low-sulfidation epithermal gold-silver deposits world-wide.
 Moreover, surface exposures of acid-leached zones in proximity to the area of recent drilling suggest a shallow level of erosion.
-The mineralization is generally oxidized and there is an unexplained general spatial coincidence between the lower limits of gold and silver domains with the base of complete oxidation.
-The controls on the distribution of the higher-grade mineralization are not yet completely understood and in some cases difficult to project, but steeply-dipping structures including the margins of the rhyolite domes, and intrusive contacts within them, seem to be the most important.
+The mineralization is generally oxidized.
+The controls on the distribution of the higher-grade mineralization are not yet completely understood and, in some cases, difficult to confidently project, but moderately to steeply dipping structures and the margins of the rhyolite domes, and intrusive contacts within them, seem to be the most important.

-The Eastside resources are classified as Inferred because there are some as-yet unexplained biases in assays of duplicate RC samples from 2015, and there are presently some speculative interpretations of the controls on mineralization.
-The resource model and estimate warrants a higher classification because of the effort put into exploration and modeling.
-Furthermore, some of the controls on mineralization are built on geologic inference.
-With further drilling, the majority of the Inferred gold and silver resources as modeled and estimated are expected to become classified as Indicated resources, even if found to be incorrect in detail.
-Drilling done since November 2016 did substantially support the 2016 global estimate orientation and geometry of modeled mineralization.
-However, because of the complicated geology, predicting locations of mineralization locally is difficult.
-More drilling is required to upgrade the classification to better than Inferred.
+The Eastside resources are classified as Inferred because there are presently some geologically sound although speculative interpretations of the controls on mineralization and to a lesser extent there are some as-yet unexplained biases in assays of duplicate RC samples from 2015.
+However, the resource model and estimate justify a higher classification because of the effort put into exploration and modeling.
+With further drilling, the majority of the Inferred gold and silver resources as modeled and estimated are expected to become classified as Indicated or Measured resources, even if found to be incorrect in detail.
+Three periods of post-model drilling since November 2016 substantially supported the then-existing interpretation of general orientation and geometry of modeled mineralization.
+The model has remained substantially the same throughout the two updates in spite of having substantially more drilling.

+Because of the complicated geology, predicting locations of higher-grade mineralization locally is difficult and will require more drilling to upgrade the classification to better than Inferred.

-The authors are not aware of any significant risks or uncertainties that could reasonably be expected to affect the reliability or confidence in the exploration information as applied to the estimated mineral resources.
+The author is not aware of any significant risks or uncertainties not discussed in this report that could reasonably be expected to affect the reliability or confidence in the exploration information as applied to the estimated mineral resources.

-While there has been success in defining a substantial precious-metal deposit, what has been tested is likely only a small portion of what could exist at the Eastside and Castle project.
+While there has been success in defining a substantial precious-metal deposit, what has been tested is likely only a small portion of what could exist at the Eastside area.